thehyve/transmartApp-doc/source/smartr.rst

 data in tranSMART has been created. *SmartR* uses modern technologies to create interactive graphs directly from within tranSMART.
 Although the technologies are different, some of the functionalities are similar.
-This means a user will have multiple options for creating a desired graph, which is best depends on the type (and sometimes the volume) of data to visualise.
+This means a user will have multiple options for creating a desired graph.
+Which of the two technologies is best depends on the type (and sometimes the volume) of data to visualise.

 How to run SmartR workflows
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~